Source: http://www.malaysiakini.com/news/244370

 8. The location of the incinerator must be situated far away from densely populated urban areas at a minimum radius of 50km away.
 The project must also receive the consent of the residents in the area.

-Many areas affected
+Many areas

 Those residing near incinerators are potentially exposed to chemicals through inhalation of contaminated air or consumption of contaminated agriculture produce.
 Exposure or living close to incinerators - such as Kepong, Selayang, Sentul, Gombak, Puchong, Ampang, Wangsa Maju, Mont Kiara and Petaling Jaya - could cause bodily harm, he warned.